tantaman/tantaman.github.io/_drafts/2021-03-08-The-Lost-Half-of-Domain-Modeling.markdown

 --> non observed model has transactions due to exception handling.
 If the mutation method completes then all mutations happened.
 If it throws, they did not.
 --> And if nobody can observe during mutations we're fine.
 But ppl can generally observe partial mutations during mutations due to data-binding or observers on models.

-Our domain accurately reflects a representation
+Our domain accurately reflects a representation at a snapshot in time.